SOCI 3009 - Consumption, Work and the Self III

 Assessment Related RequirementsStudents are required to complete all assessment tasks to be eligible to pass this course.

-Assessment Detail1000 word research exercise: This assignment will require students to critically evaluate several peer review articles.
+Assessment DetailMinor research exercise: This assignment will require students to critically evaluate several peer review articles.
 Further instructions will be available on MyUni.

-SGDE Presentation & Group Leadership.
-This assignment will require students to do one formal presentation during the semester and regularly act in the role of group leader during SGDE activities and discussions.
+Individual presentation.
+This assignment will require students to do one formal presentation during the semester.

-Two Online Quizzes based on Lectures: These assignments will require students to review the lecture content twice during semester and demonstrate an understanding of the key concepts and debates, and a familiarity with interdisciplinary theorists discussed throughout the semester.
+Online Quizzes will require students to regularly review the lecture content during semester and demonstrate an understanding of the key concepts and debates, and a familiarity with theorists discussed throughout the semester.

 SubmissionAll submission via MyUni.